skipyc/NoteTaker/README.md

 Nice and simple.

-Also avaliple on GitHub Pages: https://skipyc.github.io/NoteTaker/
+Also avalible on GitHub Pages: https://skipyc.github.io/NoteTaker/

 ![](./example.png)